14 May 2021

 Advice for travellers

-If your travel is essential and you are travelling to a malarious country, ensure that you follow all the important steps for malaria prevention:
+If your are visiting a malaria risk area, ensure that you follow all the important steps for malaria prevention:

 A - Awareness of the malaria risk at your chosen destination